kal-kyokya/airbnb-clone-project/README.md

 * <b>Authentication</b>: Implement logic establishing users legitimacy during log ins.
 * <b>Authorization</b>: Ensure users only have access to API endpoints not requiring admin priviledges and other permissions.
-* <b>Rate Limiting</b>: Prevent excessive requests increasing risk of a breakdown.
-Whether from a malicious actor or a high number of well-intended users.
+* <b>Rate Limiting</b>: Prevent excessive requests increasing risk of a breakdown—whether from a malicious actor or a high number of well-intended users.
 * <b>Cross-Origin Resource Sharing</b>: Mitigate the risk of Cross-Site Request Forgery by only allowing defined origins to make specific HTTP requests, each containing a set of custom headers.

 ## :recycle: CI/CD Pipeline

 Continuous Integration, Continuous Delivery Pipelines are a set of automated processes meant to safely but quickly move from 'generating code' to deploying it as Software solution.
-They shorten software development and enable early discovery of buggy code before deployment to other environments such as production.<br />
+They shorten software development and enable early discovery of buggy code before deployment to other environments, such as production.<br />
-Whenever new lines of code are added, they get thoroughly tested before integration in the codebase and deployment.
-This guarantee quality.
+Whenever new lines of code were added, they were thoroughly tested before integration in the codebase and deployment.<br />
+This guaranteed quality.